gaudulli/WP_Reader/README.md

 `documentArea` consists of a list of `WPTokens` called `WPStream`, which can then be accessed.
 `WPToken` is a class that models every character and function in a WordPerfect document.

-Not all functions have been mapped.
-There are hundreds of functions in the specification, and I have mapped the ones that I need for my projects.
+Not all functions have been fully modeled.
+There are hundreds of functions in the specification, and I have not had time to model every one.
 The remaining unmapped functions are simply named (either with a function name or a function group name).

-Functions that have been mapped:
+Functions that have been modeled:

     characters
     default extended international character set